Visiting Yachtsman Services

 Block ice can be purchased during business hours at safe Harbors Marina located on North Wharf next to the Harbormaster office at 1 Morse Street.
 Ice can also be purchased at any of the package stores or tackle shops in town.

 Groceries can be purchased at the Stop & Shop just outside of town.
 Sandwiches can be purchased downtown at Rosewater Market, Espresso Love, and Murdick's Cafe.

 Both gasoline and diesel can be purchased from the North Wharf fuel dock.
 It is on your starboard side as you enter the harbor, and is marked with orange pilings and it flies a Shell company flag when open.

 PUMP OUT SERVICE

 Edgartown Harbor offers free pump-out service to all vessels in Edgartown waters via a pump-out boat that will pull alongside.
 To request a pump-out, hail “Edgartown Pump-out” directly on VHF Ch.
 74. You do not have to be on board at the time of a pump-out.

+Anchorage is only available in the outer harbor unless harbormaster has stated otherwise.
 The anchorage area is located in the outer harbor across the channel from the lighthouse and to the port-side of Red Nun #8 along the Chappaquiddick shoreline.
 It is serviced by the launch, well protected by Chappy's bluff from the light, prevailing southwest breeze, and all sand on the bottom making for easy holding.
 Vessels anchoring must be out of the channel and swim zones and all engines must be shut off 150-feet and less from shore.
 Anchorage in Katama Bay is only open at the harbormaster’s discretion when strong winds from the North/Northeast are present.
 Please hail the Harbormaster on VHF Ch.
 74 to inquire about the status.